-How your Medicare hospice benefit works
+How your hospice benefit works

 If you qualify for hospice care, you and your family will work with your hospice provider to set up a plan of care that meets your needs.
-For more specific information on a hospice plan of care, call your national or state hospice organization.
+For more specific information on a hospice plan of care, call your state hospice organization.
+Visit Medicare.gov/contacts, or call 1-800-MEDICARE (1-800-633-4227) to find the number for your state hospice organization.
+TTY users can call 1-877-486-2048.

-You and your family members are the most important part of a team that may also include:
+You and your family members are part of a team that may also include: